CALL FOR PROPOSALS OPEN NOW – DEADLINE EXTENDED TO SEPTEMBER 30

 Fast Pitch first stage – June 24 to September 30

 Open Nominations from the information industry and the Charleston Conference Community.
 Do you know of a project in a library or publishing entity that deserves attention?
 Perhaps that could be adapted/expanded by others to generate influence in the wider community?
 We are particularly interested in the scholarly communication and publishing as well as academic and research library initiatives but we are not limited exclusively to those areas.
 These nominations should be brief “thinking” pieces.
 This will be shared with your Fast Pitch colleagues.
 The FP Community (Past Fast Pitch winners and honorable mention colleagues) will react and help you expand on the implications of your nomination.
 You can nominate yourself or a colleague.
 Nominations and proposals should be sent using this form and will be distributed to the FP community anonymously.

-Fast Pitch second stage – July 20 to September 15
+Fast Pitch second stage – September 15 – October 15

 Selection of four finalists from the open nominations by the community and selection of an international award winner by a panel of judges.